- Books, Literature, and Writing»

 - Pronouns: "Pro" means "for", so pronouns are nouns you are for.

 - Reciprocal pronouns.
 These little buggers reciprocate your efforts at learning them by causing you to flunk their quizzes.

 - Reflexive pronouns.
 Pronouns make your brain reflex over and over and over...

-So I poured over this stuff for an hour or more and took the first grammar quiz.
-I got one right.
-In the immortal words of the great Apostle Paul, "Brethren, this should not be."
-But alas, it be.
 So I asked myself, "Is it really going to transform my writing if I know the difference between a reflexive pronoun and an interrogative pronoun?"
-I certainly hoped not!
+My heart shouted a big, resounding "No!"

 When a thought takes one's breath away, a grammar lesson seems an impertinence."— Thomas W. Higgins

-Some online media publications want you to formally provide citations of sources, and others do not want you to at all, or at least do not require it.
+Some online venues want you to formally provide citations of sources, and others do not want you to at all, or at least do not require it.
 As long as you do not plagiarize, that is all they care about.
 Some want subheadings, some do not care.
 Some want all words in the title, except articles, to be capitalized, and the subheadings only the first word capitalized.
-I am telling you, it can drive you batty writing for more than one venue.
-And with all of my online media writing experience, I have made enough money to keep me going for, say a week.
-The place I applied to actually pays a flat price for each 100 or 250 word article.
+I am telling you, it can drive you batty.
+And with all of my online writing experience, I have made enough money to keep me going for maybe a week.
+The place I applied to actually pays a flat price for each one hundred or two hundred fifty word article.
 Fortunately, I can try again anytime, but I wanted to go into grammar education armed for battle before I applied again.

-Because of all this stress, my online instructor referred me to the Kelsey Grammer Residental Remedial Grammer Institute for the Grammatically Challenged, located at Gramercy Park in New York city.
+Because of all this stress and my dysfunctional grammar, my online instructor referred me to the IGI - Institute for the Grammar Impaired.

 The 12 Steps of Grammatical Recovery